After working for three years in MNC, I (Vishnu) finally came to the United States.

-Plus, I shared my needs and wants and why I am working towards my dream of going to study MS in the U.S.
+Plus, I shared my needs and wants and why I am working towards my dream of studying MS in the US.

 But my perspective completely changed when I started my journey to America.

 Flashback: 3 Years

 I got a good salary increase and promotion; life was settled without any hurdles.
-But deep inside, I still had a dream to study in the US, which was not allowing me to concentrate on my day job, which was luxurious life (believe me, it was luxurious because, after my promotion, I got a hefty bonus with flexible work time).
+But deep inside, I still had a dream to study in the US.

 Finally, I came up with a one-year plan, including my GRE and IELTS scores and applying for multiple universities.

 Impact of Working Experience

-I enrolled in a MIS program.
+I enrolled in an MIS program.
 After arriving at the campus, I contacted my Dean with hopes of getting a scholarship or any other assistance due to my previous work experience.

 There was a special scholarship for students pursuing MIS at my university.
 Unfortunately, they have not offered it for over three years due to insufficient funds.
 Luckily, the Dean said that they were offering this specific scholarship from this semester.

 I got 50% of the scholarship.
-I do believe that my work experience played a key role in getting it.
+I do believe that my work experience played a crucial role in getting it.

-Due to my previous work experience, they waived two of my management courses, which ended up saving me a lot of money.
+Due to my previous work experience, they waived two of my management courses, saving me a lot of money.

 After I read the above experience, I felt there were many unanswered questions.
 So, I compiled a list of questions for Vishnu.
 You can read his answers below.

 1. Can you describe your luxurious life in India?

-I used to work for Brazilian clients and my office hours is between 4 pm to 2 am from home or the office, depending on my preference.
+I used to work for a Brazilian client.
+My office hours are between 4 pm to 2 am from home or the office, depending on my preference.